mauris/concrete/readme.md

 ##License

-Packfire Concrete is released open source under the BSD 3-Clause License.
+Concrete is released open source under the BSD 3-Clause License.
 See the `license` file in repository for details.